lordvanhaydn/2022_qutech_challenge/README.md

 version of the BB84 protocol, both participants of the conversation encode a key which is sent to the other.
 This doubles the length of the output key, with only generating 4/3 as many random numbers.
 Since in a practical application photons would be exchanged, our
 "mirrored" version of BB84 does not increase the runtime significantly.
-With the algorithm, two private keys are generated and merged.
+With the algorithm, the two private keys that were generated are merged into a combined key.
+The original version of the BB84 protocol is also included as an option, which may be more useful if one agent does not have the capability to prepare quantum states, but only read them.

 The resulting keys can be compared publicly using a quantum-safe hash function such as sha3-512.
 If they match, the key exchange was successful, if they do not match, an error occurred (most likely) in the quantum algorithm, so a re-run is